Haslemere: Independent schools

 St Ives School, to the north east of Haslemere town centre, is a coeducational prep school for children aged 2–11.
 It was founded in College Hill in 1911 and moved to its current location in Three Gates Lane in 1966.
 The school became part of United Learning in September 2013.

 The Royal School is a coeducational day and boarding school to the north of Shottermill.
 It was founded in 1840 as the Royal Naval School and was intended to educate the sisters and daughters of naval and marine officers.
 It merged in 1995 with The Grove School, also a girls-only school, to create The Royal School.
 In 2011 the school became co-educational and in 2019 it became part of United Learning.

 Former schools

-Stoatley Rough School was founded in 1934 by Dr Hilde Lion to educate the children of Jewish refugees, who had fled from Nazi Germany.
+Stoatley Rough School was founded in 1934 by Hilde Lion to educate the children of Jewish refugees, who had fled from Nazi Germany.
 As war approached, the boarding school accepted many children rescued under the Kindertransport scheme.
 After the end of the war it began to focus on educating disadvantaged British pupils.
 It closed in 1960, following the retirement of its founder.

 Wispers School was an independent girls' boarding school originally founded in 1947.
 It moved to Oak Hall in 1969 and closed in 2008.